shigueojp/Amplify-Cognito-Angular/README.md

 }
 ```

-5. Start the **development** build for testing purposes.
+2. Start the **development** build for testing purposes.

 If it runs with success, now it is time to create the production build.

 ### Cross Account Role - Configuring the production build permissions

-1. In Production Account via AWS Console.
+1. Sign in to Production Account via AWS Console.
-    - Create a role with the right permissions to allow amplify create resources.
+    - Create a IAM role with the right permissions to allow amplify create resources.
-2. Grant trust relationship using Dev account ID.
+2. Grant trust relationship using AWS Dev Acccount ID.
     - Inside the role created.
     - Click `Trust relationship`.
     - Click `Edit trust relationship`.